raveberry/raveberry/docs/privileges.md

 * The number of negative votes needed to remove a song can be changed.

 * You can set a download limit for new songs.
 Useful when Raveberry is connected to a metered connection.
 Users requesting larger songs receive an appropriate error message.

+* The number of songs that are downloaded when adding a playlist is customizable.

 * The internet connection can be checked.